The Corporate Tax Planning Law Review: Monaco

-Pursuant to Article 12 of the Ordinance 3,152, payments of services fees, brokerage fees, intermediary commissions, and IP right licence fees, are, however, not deductible from the taxable income when they are paid to Monegasque-resident related parties.
+Pursuant to Article 12 of the Ordinance 3,152, services fees, brokerage fees, intermediary commissions, and IP right licence fees, however, are generally not deductible from the taxable income when they are paid to Monegasque-resident related parties.

-Pursuant to Article 13 of the Ordinance 3,152, payments of directors' fees are generally deductible from taxable income, provided that they relate to effective work and they are not excessive with regards to international recognised practices, in particular those applied in the European Union.
-For companies whose turnover does not exceed €3.5 million as regards services provider companies, and €7 million as regards other companies, the fees paid to directors are capped to the amounts fixed under the Sovereign Ordinance No. 373 of 26 January 2006.
-These caps are, however, high.
-For instance, for a services provider company whose turnover amounts to €3.5 million, the fees paid to the best paid director would be capped at €1.5 million, to which can be added an allocation for reimbursement of business expenses that can be determined as a percentage up to 15 per cent of the fees.
+Pursuant to Article 13 of the Ordinance 3,152, directors' fees are generally deductible from taxable income, provided that they relate to effective work and are not excessive with regards to international recognised practices, in particular those applied in the European Union.
+However, directors' fees by service provider companies with a turnover that does not exceed €3.5 million, and other companies with a turnover that does not exceed €7 million, are capped to the amounts fixed under the Sovereign Ordinance No. 373 of 26 January 2006.
+These caps, however, are high.
+For instance, for a service provider company whose turnover amounts to €3.5 million, the fees paid to the best paid director would be capped at €1.5 million, to which can be added an allocation for reimbursement of business expenses that can be determined as a percentage up to 15 per cent of the fees.
 The fees of the other directors are capped at 75 per cent of the fees paid to the best-paid director.

 Article 14 of the Ordinance 3,152 provides for transfer pricing rules.
 Pursuant to this Article, any transfer of profits from a Monegasque company subject to the ISB to foreign related parties, through transactions that are not concluded under arms-length conditions (increase or decrease of price compared to the fair market price, any other means), should be added back to the taxable income of the Monegasque company.